With tanks and flyovers, Trump celebrates military in Jul 4 salute

 But instead, he has gotten a scaled-back version, with some US armoured vehicles parked for display near the monument and a flyover.

-That will include the modified Boeing 747 used as the president's own Air Force One, and F-35s fighters and jets from the Navy's Blue Angels air show acrobatics team.
+That included the modified Boeing 747 used as the president's own Air Force One, and F-35s fighters and jets from the Navy's Blue Angels air show acrobatics team.

 But it is also drawing demonstrators attacking Trump's alleged militarism.